welteki/docs.actuated.dev/docs/index.md

 >
 > Something that activates or impels itself; specifically (a machine, device, etc.) that causes itself to begin operating automatically, self-activating.

-Watch a live demo:
+## Watch a live demo

+Alex's demo begins at 1:13:19 and shows the actuated control plane in action with a self-hosted agent running builds.
+It was recorded as part of a educational webinar Alex gave with Richard Case from Weaveworks on Firecracker and how microVMs compare to containers and legacy VMs.

 [![Live stream](https://img.youtube.com/vi/CYCsa5e2vqg/hqdefault.jpg)](https://www.youtube.com/watch?v=CYCsa5e2vqg?t=4399)

-> Alex's demo begins at 1:13:19

 ## Register for the pilot